A Countable, Dense, Dedekind-Complete Subset of $\mathbb{R}$ Constructed by Extending $\mathbb{Q}$ via Simultaneous Marking of Closed Intervals with Rational Endpoints: Explicit sequence of everywhere dense set of real numbers

-To underline model depended uncertainty in the cardinality of continuum raised by L\"{o}wenheim-Skolem and Carnap \cite{Carnap} let us in addition to previously Martin's theorem and V = ultimate L approaches, consider earlier proposed Wang's $\Sigma$ model \cite{Wang}, which is different from ZF models.
-However, instead of using Wang's original work \cite{Wang} let us here introduce the model as it was done in \cite{Frankel}.
+The set \(S_m\), while complete and countable, does not provide an explicit sequence of all real numbers.
+This means that for a specific given number, it is not possible to identify its particular \(n\)-th position in the sequence.
+This limitation arises because the intervals in the set \(S_m\) even countable are not enumerated and to each interval is assigned one irrational number that is not specified.
+To address this, considered will be a set equivalent to \(S_m\), which is generated by inserting irrational numbers between rational numbers.
+Contrary to the previous example, this method specifies all generated irrational numbers at each step, thus providing a sequence in which numbers have clearly defined positions.
+This approach merges the concepts of Gödel's Constructible Universe (V = L) with the earlier proposed Wang's \(\Sigma\) model \cite{Wang}, which differs from ZF models.
+However, instead of using Wang's original work \cite{Wang}, let us modify the model introduced in \cite{Frankel}.

-The model starts with a $0-th$ layer that consists of some denumerable totality of objects, which may be taken to be, for instance, the positive integers or all finite sets built up from the empty set.
-In our next example, we will take that $0-th$ layer is a set of algebraic numbers.
-Then the first layer contains all the objects of the $0-th$ layer and, in addition, all those sets of these objects which correspond to conditions that contain bound variables ranging over objects of the $0-th$ layer, but no bound variables ranging over the first or higher layers.
-In general, the $n + 1-st$ layer contains all the objects of the $n-th$ layer together with all such sets of these objects determined by conditions whose bound variables range over objects of the $n-th$ layer at most.
+The model begins with a \(0\)-th layer, which consists of some denumerable totality of objects, which may be taken to be, for instance, the positive integers or all finite sets built up from the empty set.
+In our next theorem, we will consider that the \(0\)-th layer comprises rational numbers.
+Then, the first layer includes all the objects of the \(0\)-th layer and, in addition, all those sets of these objects that correspond to conditions that contain bound variables ranging over objects of the \(0\)-th layer, but no bound variables ranging over the first or higher layers.
+Generally, the \(n+1\)-st layer contains all the objects of the \(n\)-th layer, along with all such sets of these objects determined by conditions whose bound variables range over objects of the \(n\)-th layer at most.
 The hierarchy of layers is continued beyond the finite ordinals.
 Layer $\omega$, for instance, is the sum of all finite layers, and layer $\omega + 1$ contains, in addition, also such sets as are determined by conditions whose bound variables range over the objects of layer $\omega$ at most.
 Since all the sets of layer $\alpha$ are enumerable by a function $E_{\alpha}$ ranging over entities of a layer, all sets of any subsystem $\Sigma_{\alpha}$ of $\Sigma$ are therefore enumerable.
-Therefore, this model requires that any infinite sets can be enumerated in an appropriate partial system of $\Sigma$.
+Therefore, this model requires that any infinite set can be enumerated in an appropriate partial system of $\Sigma$.
+We consider here Wang's model, but the conception of cumulative layers (or orders) is not original with Wang \cite{Godel4,Quine}, and there are also other attempts to realize it \cite{LAbbe}.